-She comes in your dreams and talks to you.
-She has shared some secrets with you.
-Just some.
-You know there are more secrets but when you ask she remains quiet.
-She disappears.
+She comes into your dreams and talks to you.
+She has shared some secrets with you—just some.
+You know there are more secrets, but when you ask, she remains quiet.
+Then she disappears.
 You push her to the back of your mind and get on with your life.
-Then one day when you have forgotten all about her she is sitting on the corner of your bed, in tears, accusing you of abandoning her.
+Then one day, when you have forgotten all about her, she is sitting on the corner of your bed, in tears, accusing you of abandoning her.

-Drip by drip she feeds you her story but not enough to make sense.
+Drip by drip, she feeds you her story but not enough to make sense.
 You faithfully record what she is telling you.
-You even try to fill in the missing bits with your imagination but they are not that authentic.
+You even try to fill in the missing bits with your imagination, but they are not authentic.
 You need to hear it from her.

 What can you do?
-Should you write her story as best as you can or should you tell her to leave you alone and let her story die?
+Should you write her story as best as possible, or should you tell her to leave you alone and let her story die?

 This is the decision only you can make.
 No one else can make it for you.

-If you do decide to write that story, and you have never written one before, let me tell you something you don’t perhaps know.
+If you decide to write that story, and you have never written one before, let me tell you something you don’t perhaps know.
 Instantly you rise to the category of a select few.
 Writing a novel is hard.
 Very hard.
-That is the reason only a handful of us, out of seven billion, dare do it.
+That is the reason only a handful of us dare do it.